Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Your doctor may work with an infectious disease expert or your local health department to determine if testing is necessary before you can be around others.

-You should stay home for 10 to 14 days after the last time you were in contact with that person.
+You should stay home for 14 days after the last time you were in contact with that person.

-You may stop quarantine on day 7 if you tested for COVID-19 and received a negative test result.
+Stopping quarantine on day 7 if you tested for COVID-19 and received a negative test result.
 The test must be done on day 5 or later.

-Stopping quarantine on day 10 if you don’t have any symptoms of the disease, you may stop quarantine after 10 days even if you weren’t tested for COVID-19.
+Stopping quarantine on day 10 if you don’t have any symptoms of the disease, even if you weren’t tested for COVID-19.

-If you had close contact with someone with COVID-19 and you had COVID-19 in the last 3 months, have recovered and continue not to have COVID-19 symptoms, you do not need to stay at home.
+You had COVID-19 in the last 3 months, have recovered and continue not to have COVID-19 symptoms.

-Research shows that a person who has had and recovered from COVID-19 may have low levels of virus in their bodies for up to 3 months after diagnosis.
-This means that if you recovered from COVID-19 and are retested within 3 months of your first infection, you may continue to have a positive test result.
+Research shows that a person who has had COVID-19 and recovered it may have low levels of virus in their bodies for up to 3 months after diagnosis.
+This means that if you have recovered and are retested within 3 months of your first infection, you may continue to have a positive test result.

-If you have recovered from COVID-19 and have new symptoms of the virus, you may need an evaluation for reinfection, especially if you’ve had close contact with someone infected with COVID-19.
-You should isolate yourself from other and call your provider to be evaluated.
+If you have recovered from COVID-19 and have new symptoms of the virus, you may need an evaluation for reinfection, especially if you’ve had close contact with someone who was infected with COVID-19.
+You should isolate yourself from others and call your provider.

 What Pregnant and Breastfeeding People Need to Know